 The provisions of this Code shall be interpreted to be in accordance with tribal customary law.
 Whenever there is uncertainty or a question as to the interpretation of certain provisions of this Code, tribal law and custom shall be controlling, and where appropriate, may be based on the written or oral testimony of a qualified tribal elder, tribal historian, or tribal representative.
 If the traditions and customs of the Tribe are inconclusive in any matter, the Court shall construe it consistently with applicable textual tribal law.
-In the absence of applicable tribal customary law or textual tribal law, the Court shall construe it consistently with applicable federal law.
+In the absence of applicable tribal customary law or textual tribal law, the Court shall construe it consistently with applicable textual construe it consistently with applicable federal law.